JP-Go/simple-latex/readme.md

 nnoremap <space>dse <cmd> DeleteEnviroment<cr>
 nnoremap <space>tse <cmd> ToggleStarEnviroment<cr>
 ```
-These keymaps can be set manually, if the user prefers by setting the
+These keymaps can be set manually, if the user prefers by setting
-        `simple_latex_default_mappings` to false, explicitly.
+the `simple_latex_default_mappings` to false, explicitly.

 ###Commands

+Here are the commands provided to the user as normal vim commands

 `CompileLatex compiler`: Compile the current LaTeX file with `compiler`